 - Type in your business name, then click “Create a new business with this name.”

 - Fill in all of the information accurately.

 You can bulk add locations if you have more than 10.

 Optimizing Your Profile

-While having a Google My Business profile is important, you need to optimize your profile and update it regularly.
+While having a Google Business Profile profile is important, you need to optimize your profile and update it regularly.
 This way, you can attract new customers to your business with an optimized listing.

 Add Photos to Tell Your Story

 Adding photos to your Google Business Profile profile is critical.
 You need a logo and cover photo to represent your business, after all!
 We recommend using the same logo and cover photo that you use for other social media platforms, like Facebook and LinkedIn.
 Consistent branding makes it easier for customers to recognize you.

 You can also include product photos, pictures from job sites to highlight your services, and pictures of your employees or from company events you’ve hosted.

 Communicate with Customers via GMB Posts